Rosenworcel: Delay Vote On Net Neutrality Rules

 Democratic FCC Commissioner Jessica Rosenworcel has asked FCC Chairman Tom Wheeler to delay his planneed May 15 vote on a draft of new network neutrality rules by at least a month.

-She used the opportunity of a speech to the chief officers of state library associations--librarians have long supported net neutrality--to take out her "real concerns about FCC Chairman Wheeler’s proposal on network neutrality."
+She used the opportunity of a speech to the chief officers of state library associations -- librarians have long supported net neutrality -- to take out here "real concerns about FCC chairman Wheeler’s proposal on network neutrality."

 She said she had concerns about the process, and rushing that process.

-"I believe that rushing headlong into a rulemaking next week fails to respect the public response to his proposal," she said, adding that the FCC should delay the vot by at least a month.
+Rosenworcel said that means the FCC should delay the vote by at least a month.
+"I believe that rushing headlong into a rulemaking next week fails to respect the public response to his proposal."

 “Chairman Wheeler fully supports a robust public debate on how best to protect the Open Internet," said an FCC spokesperson, "which is why he intends to put forward his proposals for public comment next week.
 Moving forward will allow the American people to review and comment on the proposed plan without delay, and bring us one step closer to putting rules on the books to protect consumers and entrepreneurs online.”

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.